How to Buy Land and Build a House

 At the completion of the house, it must also have a certificate of occupancy, which will be provided by the County or Township Authority.
 Everything must be compliant with their codes before you will be approved to move into your home.

-Buying land or building a home can seem overwhelming but with careful preparation it can be a fulfilling process.
-To learn more, register to receive our webinar replay, presented by Horizon Farm Credit Loan Officers.
+Buying land to build a home can seem overwhelming but with careful preparation it can be a fulfilling process.
+To learn more, contact a construction loan officer at Horizon Farm Credit today.